nipun1992/Predicting-Wine-Color/README.md

 ## Introduction

-Using supervised learning, in this project, predicting wine quality from the dataset that has been made available by Cortez. et Al from 2009.
+Created Machine Learning models to predict color of wine from the wine dataset.
 The dataset can be found from the citations folder.
-Throughout this project, we use different python libraries such as `pandas` for parsing and working with the datset, `seaborn` and `matplotlib` for using it for plotting, and
-`numpy` for working with the data.

-For the machine learning aspect, the models were taken from `sklearn` and they have been trained on the dataset as mentioned above.

-We will build a supervised machine learning model to predict the color of wines whether the wine is white or red in color
+In this project, I have used python libraries such as numpy, pandas, matplotlib, seaborn, scikit learn.

 ## Usage